ETECSA: Telepoint

 The telepoint is ETECSA's most important presence in the market.
-It is a multiservice telecommunications center that offers the entire range of products and services of the company, with an image of excellence.
+It is a multiservice telecommunications center that offers the entire range of products and services of the company.

 It is located in areas of high concentration of fixed and floating population in the provincial capitals, preferably in historical and commercial areas of the cities and, exceptionally, in places selected for their importance.